kamesstory/kamesstory.github.io/maicroscope/quick-reference.md

 ---

-## Don't Panic

-AI models do surprising, powerful, sometimes concerning things, and we don't really understand how.
-They write code, answer questions, translate languages, and occasionally hallucinate facts with impressive confidence.
-But if you ask "how does it actually work inside?"—well, that's where things get fuzzy.

-This matters for several reasons.
-If we want AI systems to be safe and trustworthy, it helps to understand their internals rather than treating them as magical black boxes.
-If we want to improve them, we need to know what's happening under the hood.
-And from a pure scientific curiosity perspective, we've built these incredibly complex systems and it would be nice to actually understand them.

-**Mechanistic interpretability** is the field dedicated to figuring out how these models work.
-Not just "it predicts the next word" but "here's the actual circuit of computations that makes it able to do X." This is a guide to that endeavor—what we're looking for, how we look for it, and what we've found so far.

-Fair warning: most of what we've learned comes from studying small models—think GPT-2, which is about 100-1000x smaller than the models you use daily.
-We're basically trying to understand humans by studying mice.
-Keep that in mind as we go.
+# Quick Reference

+_Your AI is running rampant and you have 15 minutes to disarm it... well, you should probably start reading!_

 ---

-## The Core Problem: Neurons Are Messy
+## Who Knew That Peering Into A Mind Is Not Easy?

-The obvious starting point for understanding a neural network is to look at what individual neurons do.
-A neuron takes inputs, does some math, and produces an output.
-So let's look at what makes different neurons activate, and we'll understand what concepts the model has learned, right?
+The obvious starting point for understanding a neural network is to look at what the individual neurons do.
+Each neuron takes in signals (inputs) from other neurons, does some math, and produces an output.
+So go ahead and pull out that lens, take a look at your neurons, see what makes different neurons activate, and then we'll understand exactly what the model is thinking and why!

+...I really hope that you didn't stop reading there.
+Remember, you're on a timer, you can't stop

 Wrong.
 When researchers started systematically studying what makes individual neurons fire, they found chaos.
 One neuron might respond to: